alubawzk/ASIED/README.md

 - We will release the details once the paper is published.

 ## 4. TODO
-- Preparing the official codes.
+- Preparing the official code.

 Citation
 --------